George Hill (rugby league)

-George Hill (born 29 July 2004) is an English professional rugby league footballer who plays as a or for Castleford Tigers in the Super League.
+George Hill (born 29 July 2004) is an English professional rugby league footballer who plays as a or for the Castleford Tigers in the Super League.

-He has previously spent time on loan or dual registration from Castleford at Whitehaven and Batley Bulldogs in the Championship, and at Salford Red Devils in the Super League.
+He has previously spent time on loan or dual registration from Castleford at Whitehaven and the Batley Bulldogs in the Championship, and at the Salford Red Devils in the Super League.

 Background

 Hill was born in Sheffield, South Yorkshire, England.

 Hill played junior rugby league for North Derbyshire Chargers and Sheffield Hawks ARLFC.
 He switched to playing rugby union after enrolling on a college programme with the Doncaster Knights.
 Aged 16, he crossed codes back to rugby league and began playing for Doncaster Toll Bar in their open age team.

 He joined the Castleford Tigers academy in 2022 after a successful trial, aged 18.

 Playing career

 Castleford Tigers

 Hill progressed into the Castleford Tigers first team squad for the 2023 season, and was assigned squad number 34.
 He did not register any senior appearances that year, although was named as 18th man against Hull F.C. in the Challenge Cup on 21 May.